 Keeping You and Your Family Safe From Alligators

 Reading the news reports, the unwitting and ill-informed try to toss blame towards someone, but the truth is that there is no sense to laying blame, as the unsuspecting parents (not of this region), could not have known what prehistoric creatures inhabit our Florida waters, and the folks at Disney didn’t expect the native wildlife to go hunting humans.
 Unfortunately, our Florida gators (and not the friendly orange and blue kind) have been making headlines in Florida on a regular basis.
-The gator in Lakeland, found with a backpack and a body, the gators in the Everglades swamps discovered dining on human remains, the 15 foot gator in the cow-field pond that was munching on cows.
+A gator in Lakeland, found with a backpack and a body.
+The gators in the Everglades swamp discovered dining on human remains.
+That 15-foot gator in the cow-field pond that was munching on cows.
+The alligator that pulled a woman, who was out walking her dogs, into a lake.
 Have these alligators suddenly found a taste for us?
 Has the animal world gone crazy?

 The alligators, ancestors of prehistoric creatures, were here long before us humans.
 For the most part, these gators leave people alone and eat turtles, otters and even deer.
 Small things, like dogs, cats and yes, small children, are viewed as food.
 I remember my own daughter being stalked by an alligator.
 We were hanging out on Grandma’s dock and a large gator hung out in the water nearby, watching and waiting.
 It made me so uncomfortable that I held my little girl tight and ended up leaving the dock.
 Alligators have done the same with Grandma’s dog.
 They don’t see the difference, just small creatures.
 Other states have their problem animals: a Colorado child had a run-in with a mountain lion recently and I remember reading about a wolf trying to carry off another child.
 And those coyotes.
 They take cats and small dogs.
 Hawks and larger birds of prey do the same.